joefarrington/EDcrowding/predict-admission/README.md

 # About this folder

-This is a series of files to extract data from Star and predict admissions from ED.
+This is a series of files to train models to predict admissions from ED.

 ## Order to run files in